 Rivers, creeks and wetlands play a vital role in sustaining healthy communities and economies.
 They provide connections across the landscape for people, plants and animals with benefits that extend well beyond the river bank.

-Why is water for the environment important?
+Why water for the environment is important

-Healthy rivers and wetlands support native wildlife alongside a range of industries, including irrigation, dryland agriculture, fishing, tourism, timber production and bee-keeping.
+Healthy rivers and wetlands support native wildlife alongside a range of industries, including irrigation, dryland agriculture, fishing, tourism, timber production and bee keeping.

 Rivers and wetlands also have great cultural and spiritual significance to Aboriginal people.
 These landscapes provide a link to traditional storytelling, beliefs and practices.
 They are also a rich source of food, medicine and materials for shelter, clothing and tools as part of their living culture.

-What does water for the environment do?
+What water for the environment does

 Water releases trigger a surge in the number of insects and micro-organisms within a wetland.
 Frogs emerge to feed and become food for waterbirds, fish, turtles and other reptiles.

 Plants reproduce and set seed, providing food, shelter and nesting materials for animals.
 Wetland plants also filter the water, capturing sediment and returning it to the floodplain floor ready to feed the next generation of wetland plants.

 Native fish respond to the conditions and begin to breed.
 Fish are an essential part of a healthy river.
 Supporting native fish supports the recreational fishing and tourism industries.

 Specific sites are targeted to support waterbird and woodland bird breeding events.
 Birds play an important role in the riverine environment, controlling pest insects and helping pollination.
 Bird watching and bushwalking support tourism in local communities.